clessn/clessnverse/README.md

 # clessnverse
 Welcome to the CLESSN's package where all our functions are "supposedly" stored.
 The package is still under construction.
-You are now on the master branch, which is the last working version of the package.
-If you want to access newer functions currently being developed, you may go look at **branch v1**.
-Here's how:
+You are now on the **branch v1**, which is where the latest functions are currently being developed.
+If you want to access the latest working version of the package, you may go look at the **master branch**.

+To look at the master branch:

 ### On GitHub